 The following are essential elements in the assessment of student learning at National American University:

-- Qualified faculty design and approve new academic programs and support services after appropriate research and planning have been completed so that quality is imbedded in all programs and services.
+- Qualified faculty design and approve new academic programs and support services after appropriate research and planning have been completed so that quality is embedded in all programs and services.

 - Qualified faculty create program goals and student learning outcomes for each undergraduate and graduate academic program, consistent with the University Mission and Purposes and Core Values, program accreditation standards, and good practices in higher learning and in the profession.
 These learning outcomes are combined with faculty-developed criteria to serve as the basis for assessing the quality of teaching and learning, as well as related support services, provided within and across academic programs and campuses.